 Management: Transfusion with or without laparoscopy/laparotomy

-A leak in the stomach or intestine can be proximal leak near gastroesophageal junction or in the body of the sleeve.
-The body of the sleeve leak can be categorized into mechanical-tissular or ischemic causes.
-Mechanical-tissular category can be caused by stapler misfiring, by improper closure of the suture area or direct tissular injury.
+A leak in the stomach or intestine can be proximal leak near the gastroesophageal junction or in the body of the sleeve.
+Gastric sleeve leaks are categorized into two terms describing their causes, mechanical-tissular or ischemic.
+A mechanical-tissular category can be caused by stapler misfiring, by improper closure of the suture area or direct tissular injury.
 The leak usually appears within two days of surgery.
-Tissue ischemia in the gastric wall next to the staple line is the other category of gastric leak.
-The leak appears as a classic ischemic fistulas between 5 and 6 days after surgery.
+Tissue ischemia in the gastric wall next to the staple line is the other category of the gastric leak.
+The leak appears as a classic ischemic fistula between 5 and six days after surgery.

 Diagnosis: Physical findings, UGI (Upper Gastrointestinal) series

-Management: Drainage (infrared laparoscopy), antibiotics with or without stenting and/or repair
+Management: Drainage (infrared laparoscopy), antibiotics with or without stenting and repair

-Intra-abdominal abscess is a collection of pus localized to one area of the abdominal space.
+The intra-abdominal abscess is a collection of pus localized to one area of the abdominal space.
 It is a rare (0.7%) possible complication following sleeve gastrectomy.
-Normally staying in the hospital and taking antibiotics clears the abscess.
+Typically staying in the hospital and taking antibiotics clears the abscess.